0xC0000054/sc4-more-building-styles/README.md

 # License

-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the GNU Lesser General Public License version 3.0.
 See [LICENSE.txt](LICENSE.txt) for more information.

+## GZCOM Classes Provided by This DLL

+The public interface headers for the GZCOM classes that this DLL provides for use by other SimCity 4 DLL plugins are separately licensed under the terms of the MIT License (https://opensource.org/license/mit).
+These headers are located in the src/public/include folder.

 ## 3rd party code